-During the summer season in central and southern parts of the country, the temperature may go as high as 45 degrees Celsius.
-However, the northern regions have very pleasant weather during summers.
-Between July and August, the season brings an average 38-51cm of rain to plains and 152-203cm in lower Himalayan valleys of Murree, Kaghan, Swat and Azad Kashmir.
+During the summer season in central and southern parts of the country the temperature may go as high as 45 degrees Celsius.
+However, the northern regions have very pleasant weather during summer.
+Between July and August, the season brings an average of 38-51cm of rain to plains and 152-203cm in lower Himalayan valleys of Murree, Kaghan, Swat and Azad Kashmir.

 Muslim (97%), Hindu (1.5%), Christian (1%) and several other minorities.

 Main Regional Languages : Sindhi, Balochi, Punjabi and Pashto.

 Basic unit of currency is Rupee which divides into 100 paisa.

 Currency notes of 10, 50, 100, 500, 1000 and 5000 rupees are in use.

 American Express is the most widely accepted card.
 Master card and Visa are also used regularly.

 Dinner club and other cards have more limited use.